Two-dimensional nuclear magnetic resonance spectroscopy: Heteronuclear single-quantum correlation spectroscopy (HSQC)

+This method plays a role in structural elucidation, particularly in analyzing organic compounds, natural products, and biomolecules such as proteins and nucleic acids.
+HSQC is designed to detect one-bond correlations between protons and heteronuclear atoms, providing insight into the connectivity of hydrogen and heteronuclear atoms through the transfer of magnetization.

+The HSQC experiment involves a series of steps to generate a two-dimensional NMR spectrum.
+Initially, the sample is excited using radiofrequency (RF) pulses, bringing the nuclear spins into an excited state and preparing them for magnetization transfer.
+Magnetization is then transferred from the proton to the heteronucleus through a one-bond scalar coupling (J-coupling), ensuring that only directly bonded nuclei participate in the transfer.
+Subsequently, the system evolves during a period called t1, and the magnetization is transferred back from the heteronuclear to the proton.
+The final signal is detected, encoding both the proton and the heteronuclear information, and a Fourier transformation is performed to create a 2D spectrum correlating the proton and heteronuclear chemical shifts.

 HSQC works by transferring magnetization from the I nucleus (usually the proton) to the S nucleus (usually the heteroatom) using the INEPT pulse sequence; this first step is done because the proton has a greater equilibrium magnetization and thus this step creates a stronger signal.
 The magnetization then evolves and then is transferred back to the I nucleus for observation.
 An extra spin echo step can then optionally be used to decouple the signal, simplifying the spectrum by collapsing multiplets to a single peak.
 The undesired uncoupled signals are removed by running the experiment twice with the phase of one specific pulse reversed; this reverses the signs of the desired but not the undesired peaks, so subtracting the two spectra will give only the desired peaks.

+Interpretation of the HSQC spectrum is based on the observation of cross-peaks, which indicates the direct bonding between protons and carbons or nitrogens.
+Each cross-peak corresponds to a specific 1H-13C or 1H-15N pair, providing direct assignments of 1H-Xconnectivity, where X is the heteronucleus The HSQC technique offers several advantages, including its focus on one-bond correlations, increased sensitivity due to the direct detection of protons, and the simplification of crowded spectra by resolving overlapping signals and aiding in the analysis of complex molecules.

 Heteronuclear multiple-quantum correlation spectroscopy (HMQC) gives an identical spectrum as HSQC, but using a different method.
 The two methods give similar quality results for small to medium-sized molecules, but HSQC is considered to be superior for larger molecules.